0ptim/dmc-universe-projects/field_descriptions.md

   - You can contact us via our [Telegram group](https://t.me/DMC_Universe), if you'd like to be interviewed
 - `SpotlightXSpaceURL`
   - The direct URL to the X Space of your project's spotlight
-- `SpotlightXSpaceAudiofile`
-  - The file name of the audio file of your project's spotlight
-  - Needs to be mp3
-  - Needs to be placed in the `/spaces` folder
 - `SpotlightBlogpostURL`
   - The direct URL to the blog post of your project's spotlight
 - `status`